-Factors that affect absolute CD4 count.
 The absolute CD4 count is a calculated value based on the total white blood cell (WBC) count and the percentages of total and CD4+ T lymphocytes.
 This absolute number may fluctuate in individuals or may be influenced by factors that may affect the total WBC count and lymphocyte percentages, such as use of bone marrow-suppressive medications or the presence of acute infections.
-Splenectomy^{6, 7} or co-infection with human T-lymphotropic virus type I (HTLV-1)8 may cause misleadingly elevated absolute CD4 counts.
-Alpha-interferon, on the other hand, may reduce the absolute CD4 count without changing the CD4 percentage.9 In all these cases, CD4 percentage remains stable and may be a more appropriate parameter to assess the patient's immune function.
+Splenectomy^{23,24} or co-infection with human T-lymphotropic virus type I (HTLV-1)25 may cause misleadingly elevated CD4 counts.
+Alpha-interferon may reduce the absolute CD4 count without changing the CD4 percentage.26 In all these settings, CD4 percentage remains stable and may be a more appropriate parameter to assess a patient's immune function.